cosmos/gaia/docs/docs/governance/proposal-types/community-pool-spend.md

 Though the rate of funding is currently fixed at 2% of staking rewards, the effective rate is dependent upon the Cosmos Hub's staking rewards, which can change with inflation and block times.

-The current paramater `Community Tax` parameter of 2% may be modified with a governance proposal and enacted immediately after the proposal passes.
+The current parameter `Community Tax` parameter of 2% may be modified with a governance proposal and enacted immediately after the proposal passes.

 ### How much money is in the Community Pool?